ringo/ringojs.org/site/index.md

 Like most Ringo apps, this app will automatically reload, picking up any changes you make without requiring a restart.

-But Ringo lets you do more than web applications.
+But Ringo lets you do more than write web applications.
 It allows you to seamlessly use any Java class or library simply by dropping it into the classpath.
 The following code shows how to build a simple desktop application with Swing: